Oralkhan Bokeev: Characters

-The heroes of his works are village people: shepherds, horse and deer breeders, farmers, forest rangers.
-These are people with strong spirit and clear conscience.
-Men and women, young and old, illiterate and educated - they all struggle with the secrets and riddles of human existence.
+The protagonists of his works are village people, including shepherds, horse and deer breeders, farmers, forest rangers.
+Bokey portrays them as people with strong spirit and clear conscience.
+Whether men and women, young and old, illiterate and educated, he portrays them all as struggling with the secrets and riddles of human existence.
 They also battle the eternal and fateful problems of the human soul.

 The nature is a crucial and equal participant in his stories.
 It interferes with the lives of the characters, asks, guides, examines and strengthens them.
 In the novella "The devil’s bridge" Aspan is trapped in a snow ravine.
 A shepherd from the story "Singing Dunes,” rescues a sheep flock from the onslaught of mad disaster.
 Young tractor-drivers from the novella "Snow Girl" get lost on the road on a pitch-black January night.
 All of these events are real and metaphorical at the same time.
 Heroes are immersed in the elements of nature.
 The rhythm of life coincides with the rhythm of nature.
 All of Bokeev's prose is directed toward the contemplation of good and evil, of strength and courage, and of true and false spiritual values.